ErillLab/ViPhy/README.md

 ## Blast
-Creates a Blast database with the fasta files stored in ``WorkingFolder``.
-Then compares each protein fasta file to each created database.
+During this phase, a database formed by the combination of multiple fasta files will be created and it will be stored in the folder ``dbFolder``.

+Then, sequences will be compared in order to find regions of similarity between an input sequence and the database in a matter of seconds.
+Finally the distance between them will be also calculated.

+The program will use Blastp, a version of Blast that compares two protein sequences, to do this comparison.

 ## Viphy_env.yml